 We believe that it is important to listen to youth but also to children (as the UN defines, children are from 0 to 17 tears old).
 That age group is huge!
 How can the children of 9, 11, or 14 years old can be not given a greater role, a responsibility?
 We do not want them acting as parliamentarians, we do want them to go to school because we need them to learn so that they are better prepared to take care of the problems.
 The more you know, the more you can help.

 And when I am invited to speak to a group of students, my hope is that there will be at least one who is willing to help.
 Most of those who say, “wow, I am excited to help”, are girls.
 Maybe the girls are more mature, maybe they are more interested in helping others — I don’t want to open a box of worms here and be accused of being sexist but it’s interesting that the majority who end up designing projects are girls.
 For some reason, there are more girls interested in collaborating in these kinds of things than boys.

 Anyway, I encourage these kids to gather a team of interested people, to choose a problem that they feel is important, to design a solution, and then, to implement this solution.
 They tend to be little projects that solve big problems.
-I help them by connecting them with corporations, who can offer some funding as a part of its own corporate social responsibility program.
+I help them by connecting them with corporations, who can offer some funding as a part of their own corporate social responsibility program.
 This is not an easy thing to do.
 What I am looking for is a group of corporations who see value in partnering with us and will connect their CSR dreams with our projects.
 And together, step-by-step, we can make work together to make life on Earth better for everyone.
 This is actually what SDG #17, Partnerships, is all about.